 Have you looked at those perfectly decorated bookshelves in the Pottery Barn catalog and wondered,

-In this post, I’m going to teach you how to decorate a bookshelf, in five approachable steps.
+In this post, I’m going to teach you how to decorate a bookshelf, in five simple steps.

 How to Decorate a Bookshelf

 If you want to style a bookshelf like a pro follow these five steps:

 - Pick a color scheme: This will make your bookshelf look cohesive.

 - Gather all your decor items: This will help you style faster.